markjprice/cs11dotnet7/docs/errata/improvements.md

 - [Page 673 - Configuring the customer repository and Web API controller](#page-673---configuring-the-customer-repository-and-web-api-controller)
 - [Page 700 - Exercise 15.2 – Practice creating and deleting customers with HttpClient](#page-700---exercise-152--practice-creating-and-deleting-customers-with-httpclient)

+# Page 8 - Installing other extensions

+In the next edition, I will tell the reader to install the **C# Dev Kit**.
+This has the **C#** extension as a dependency so that will be installed as well but it uses a newer version that is currently a pre-release.

+**C#** extension version `2.0` or later has removed OmniSharp and it has been replaced by a new Lamguage processor and .
+The **C# Dev Kit** also adds a **Solution Explorer** to **Explorer** view in Visual Studio Code when you open a folder or project that contains a solution file (`.sln`).

+In the next edition, I will therefore no longer need separate folder structures for Visual Studio 2022 and its `.sln` files, and Visual Studio Code and its `.code-workspace` files.
+I will just create a single unified folder structure.
+This does mean however that readers will need to be careful about switching between code editors.
+They will need to clean a solution (or manually delete the `bin` and `obj` folders) when they switch.

+In the next edition, I will change the Visual Studio Code instructions to open a chapter folder, like `Chapter01`, and then use the **Solution Explorer** to work with the projects.

+> Note: It will no longer necessary to use the **OmniSharp: Select Project** option.
+All projects in a recognized solution will have features like IntelliSense and debugging available.

 # Page 25 - Adding a second project using Visual Studio 2022

 > Thanks to [yoshist](https://github.com/yoshist) who raised this issue on [10 April 2023](https://github.com/markjprice/cs11dotnet7/issues/56).